 9. Buy meat and produce to freeze

-Full-priced meat is not always cheap, so learning how to stockpile meat and produce while it’s on sale is the perfect way to avoid paying retail price.
+Full-priced meat is not always cheap, so learning how to stockpile meat and produce while it’s on sale is the perfect way to avoid paying retail prices.
 A chest freezer is not an appliance that most students will have, but stockpiling meat and produce can still be done in smaller portions.
 For example, you can buy a family pack of 4 steaks, eat one and freeze the extra 3 to eat over the next couple of weeks.

 10. Remember that convenience always costs more

 The more convenience that a product provides you, the more money it’s likely to cost.
-For example, a bag of ready-to-eat veggies will cost more than fresh veggies that you can cut, wash and cook.
+For example, a bag of ready-to-eat veggies will cost more than fresh veggies that you can cut, wash, and cook.
 This point applies to junk food and the tax that is applicable, too.
 Don’t forget that shopping convenience stores will also cost you more than a regular grocery store.